 DAY ONE - CUSCO TO AGUAS CALIENTES

-It’s an early morning departure as we take the bus from Cusco to the first checkpoint of Ollantaytambo.
-From here, we will take the must do train ride onto Aguas Calientes and take in some amazing views en route as we travel through the Andes!
-A staff member from the hostel where we will be staying for the night will be on hand to meet you as your train arrives and take you to the hostel where you can check-in and relax.
+It’s an early morning departure as we take the bus from Cusco to Ollantaytambo.
+From here, we will take the train ride onto Aguas Calientes and take in some amazing views as we travel through the Andes!
+A member from the hostel where we will be staying for the night will meet you as your train arrives and take you to the hostel where you can check-in and relax.

-Perched up high in the mountains of Peru, the town is very laid back in nature and nowadays more commonly referred to as Machu Picchu Town.
-Designed to cater for tourists, there are many shops, restaurants and bars to explore at your leisure as the town acts as a gateway to Machu Picchu.
+Perched up high in the mountains of Peru, the town is very laid back in nature and more commonly referred to as Machu Picchu Town.
+Designed to cater for tourists, there are many shops, restaurants and bars to explore at your leisure.
 If you look to go off the beaten track you can head to the lesser-known Machu Picchu Museum which details the use and function of the Inca site, how it was re-discovered and how it is preserved today.

-Also, be sure to remember your swimsuit and head up to the hot springs that the town is pretty much named after!
+Also, be sure to remember your swimsuit and head up to the hot springs that the town named after!
 Spend your afternoon soaking in the curative waters of the springs in an open-air facility with the amazing Andes as the backdrop.

 DAY TWO - MACHU PICCHU TO CUSCO